Nontraditional Women Student’s Scholarship

 A “non-traditional” student is a woman who is returning to college to finish an undergraduate degree, or a woman who has delayed entering college for several years after completing high school or earning a GED.

-The deadline for submission of the application for the 2013 awards including college transcript, and recommendations was April 8th.
+The deadline for submission of the application for the 2014 awards including college transcript, and recommendations is APRIL 10.
 The scholarships are awarded on the basis of financial need, academic achievement, and clarity of stated goals and objectives.
 The two newly-named scholarships, the Pat Chaloupek AAUW of Medina County and the AAUW of Medina Founders’ Scholarship and their recipients were announced in May.

 For information or applications, contact Betty Lynham, Scholarship Committee Chair.
 Give telephone number and e-mail address.

-Just announced: local scholarship recipients for the 2013-2014 academic year are Laurie Beal, of Wadsworth, and Carla Kaczmarski, of Brunswick..
+Local scholarship recipients for the 2013-2014 academic year are Laurie Beal, of Wadsworth, on the right, and Carla Kaczmarski, of Brunswick, on left.

 Recipients for the 2012 scholarships were Nicole Dannery, of Seville, and Megann Welsh, of Brunswick.